mpes-kit/mpes/README.md

 pandas = 0.19.2 +
 mayavi = 4.5.0 +
 dask >= 0.18.0
+xarray
+opencv
 ```

 ### Overview of submodules
-The mpes package contains the following submodules.
+The mpes package contains the following major submodules.
 They are listed here along with suggested import conventions
 ```
 import mpes.fprocessing as fp
 import mpes.analysis as aly